Our business schools are pumping out the leadership and business models from last century. I find it stunning and incomprehensible that this is so.

 *Basic and Advanced Communication skills, such as the Dare to Care program (Speak the Truth ebook), which would incorporate negotiations, sales, conflict resolution, coaching skills, message management.
 Distinctions between coaching, managing and leading.

-4. A powerful leadership development program would of course include business basics, such as:
+A powerful leadership development program would of course include the future of business basics, such as:

 *Reading complex financial data

 *Blockchain and other disruptive technologies